• Skip to primary navigation

 A closeup of the paleo Asian Meatballs fresh out of the oven.

-Plate and serve immediately, or store in an airtight container in the fridge for up to three days.
+Store leftovers in an airtight container in the fridge for up to four days.
 You can also freeze the cooked meatballs for up to 6 months.
 Simply freeze them in a single layer and then place the solid orbs in a freezer bag or sealed container.

 A plate of Asian Meatballs with some sautéed green vegetables on the side.